What a decade of Curiosity has taught us about life on Mars

 "[We learned] it was not only habitable at one moment in time in Mars' history, but probably habitable for millions, or tens of millions, of years," he said.

-While the rover had the capacity to detect signs of life, that didn't necessarily mean that Mars itself harbored life.
+While the rover was able to detect minerals and water that could have supported life, that doesn't necessarily mean that Mars itself harbored life.
 Vasavada said that their initial goal was to find out if life was simply even possible there.

 "We've explored Mars enough to know that there are no dinosaur footprints, no big life forms around today," he said.
 "So if life ever did take hold, it probably never got beyond kind of a microbial stage."